suiiii-rip/diamond-beacon/README.md

 A Beacon Diamond is a mix of a Diamond and a Beacon Proxy.
 This allows for the central implementation management of multiple contract instances.

+The implementation is based on `diamond-1-hardhat` and OpenZeppelin's BeaconProxy contracts.
+Thank you for that.